 All that was left from the ski resort was the chalet.
 This was an expensive place to buy anything based upon the high cost of transporting food and other items to this location.
 Food continues to be served inside this visitor’s center (a small concession area with tables and chairs).
 The gift shop offers a nice selection of Lassen memorabilia.
 Ask about the Lassen Trail Booklet, an informative guide to hiking the trails of Lassen Park.

-One other interesting piece of history is that the last Stone age survivor came from this part of California.
+One other interesting piece of history is that the last Stone Age survivor came from this part of California.
 His name was Ishi, one of the Yahi people, and he lived “outside of the western world” until 1911 when he could no longer survive on his own.
 As the last of his tribe and being crowded by encroaching civilization he ventured out into the “western world”.
 At that time his tribe was thought to have been extinct.

 He lived out the rest of his days at the University of California, Berkeley Museum of Anthropology which at that time was actually located on the University of California, San Francisco campus in an old law school building.
 Several books have been written about Ishi and a television documentary was also made about his life.
 It is a fascinating yet deeply sad story.

 We used to list National Park Service links on this page and other pages of this site to try and help people with trip planning, but we stopped doing so because they seem adverse to helping people and they continuously change links (without setting up forwarding) which creates useless dead links.
-During a recent government shut down they even purposely took their National Park Service websites offline.
+During a recent government shut down they even purposely took all National Park Service websites offline.
 For supposedly serving the public, they don’t seem to do a very good job at all in the online world.

 Kohm Yah-Mah-Nee Visitor Center